What Is the Difference between Indian and Pakistani Food?

 North-East Indian Cuisine

-There is a range of both vegetarian and non-vegetarian dishes in North East India including Maach Jhol, a fish dish from Assam, Pork Bharta from Tripura and Chak-Hao kheer, which is a sort of rice pudding from Manipur.
+There is a range of both vegetarian and non-vegetarian dishes in North East India including Maach Jhol, a fish dish from Assam, Bharta from Tripura and Chak-Hao kheer, which is a sort of rice pudding from Manipur.

 The regional cuisines of Northeastern India include Arunachalese, Assamese, Meghalayan, Manipuri, Mizoram, Naga, Sikkimese and Tripuri.